Financial Well-Being

 For a loan made under the Federal Perkins Loan Program, the holder of the loan may declare the loan to be in default if you do not make any scheduled payment by the due date.

-What Can I Do If I am in Default? • Pay your loan balance in full, including any interest or fees. • Loan Rehabilitation • Loan Consolidation • To learn more about what each of these processes entail and to compare options click HERE.
+What can I do if I am in default? • Pay your loan balance in full, including any interest or fees. • Loan Rehabilitation • Loan Consolidation • To learn more about what each of these processes entails and to compare options click HERE.
 In addition, contact your loan servicer to discuss any of these options.

 Federal Student Loan Forgiveness

-There are various types of forgiveness, discharge or cancellation for loans that you may qualify for due to your job or certain circumstances which include:
+Let's take a look at various types of forgiveness, discharge or cancellation for loans that you may qualify for due to your job or certain circumstances.

 Beware of scams